Consistent gauge theories for the slave particle representation of the strongly correlated $t$-$J$ model: conclusions

 \section{conclusions}

 We now {complete the construction of} the consistent gauge theory {for the $U(1)$ slave particle representation of the $t$-$J$ model.
-We demonstrate that the gauge fixing condition must be BRST-exact and show that local constraints are exactly preserved in the Lorenz gauge.
-The difficulty of ill-defined free gauge propagator is also resolved.
-This work thus establishes a concrete framework for systematic perturbation theory.} The further tasks will be to perform the hard work of the perturbation calculations for the physical observables.
-Our approach is applicable to other strongly correlated systems.
+We demonstrated that the gauge fixing condition is BRST-exact and show that local constraints are exactly preserved in the Lorenz gauge.
+The difficulty of ill-defined free gauge propagator was also resolved.
+This work thus establishes a concrete framework for systematic perturbation theory.} The further tasks will be to perform the hard work of the perturbation calculations for the physical observables. {For example, the first task is to re-calculate the key observables in the strange metal phase from \cite{LYL} using the new, consistent formalism presented here.} {We provide a consistent formalism that duals a strongly correlated system into a controllable weakly coupled gauge theory with constraints, this may pave a way towards a deeper understanding of the physics in other strongly correlated systems, such as the overdoped regime of the superconducting phase and the pseudo gap regime of cuprates, Mott physics, and spin liquids. }

 \acknowledgements

 The authors thank Q. Niu for useful discussions.
 This work is supported by the National Natural Science Foundation of China with Grants No.~12174067 (X.L. and Y.Y.), No.~12204329 (L.L.), {No.~12135018 (T.S.), and No.~12047503 (T.S.).
 T.S. is also supported by National Key Research and Development Program of China with Grant No.~2021YFA0718304, and by CAS Project for Young Scientists in Basic Research with Grant No.~YSBR-057}.